cognominal/geoquest/README.md

 Unrecognized parts of an URL query string are silently ignored.
 Thru the menu, you can access the daily quest.

 Initially you are presented with a map of the world.
 Hovering or clicking allows to transitively search a part of the world and select it for a quest.
-As you search further, you zoom in zones with further granularity.
+As you search further, the interface zooms into zones with further granularity.

 Once you have found a quest that suits you, okay it to start that specific quest.
 For example you can choose Europe, then Western Europe and than German Landers.
 If you zoom out, if you have not selected your quest, you get back to a proposed quest on a larger area.
 You can use the menu to adjust the quest mode.
 That will restart the quest.
-The mode dictates the infos that will be presented for searching the zone.
+Among other things, the mode dictates the infos that will be presented for searching the zone.
 That can be a combination of name, flag or other specific informations if available for the zone choosen for the quest.

+Questa involving different granularities should be buildable from menus.
+A Caucase quest would include countries like Azerbaqïdjan and Armenia and Russian federal subjects like Chechnya and Dagestan.
+It may be possible to add conventions like using modifier keys to build such a quest directly from the world map.

 ## Saving you achievements